ec-coding/PokeDrafts/README.md

 7. Show how much of each card is in a deck.

 DECK RULES
-1. A completed deck must have exactly 60 cards.
+1. A completed deck must have exactly 60 cards. --COMPLETED
-2. A deck cannot exceed 60 cards.
+2. A deck cannot exceed 60 cards. --COMPLETED
 3. No more than 4 of each card can be added to a deck, with the exception of energy cards.